-- Good Learning Board, stickers. - We are always looking for ways to recognise and praise children for their positive attitudes, fabulous learning and for following The John Hampden Golden Rules or demonstrating our school values.
-This may be in the form of: - stickers awarded by Teachers, Teaching Assistants and support staff to children for good work, following the gold rules - children's learning being display on the class Good Learning Board
+- 'Loving To Learn' board, stickers. - We are always looking for ways to recognise and praise children for their positive attitudes, fabulous learning and for following The John Hampden behaviour expectations or demonstrating our school values.
+This may be in the form of : - stickers awarded by Teachers, Teaching Assistants and support staff to children - children's learning being display on the class 'Loving To Learn' board